 I found an article not long ago on Facebook stating that avocados are running out and that they are technically not vegan.
 I dismissed it as propaganda but I still could not wipe the article from my mind.
 This led to me shopping more consciously and unfortunately for my diet meant cutting out avocados.
 Although I hadn’t yet known the facts, I decided it was for the better not to buy them until I do.

 A couple of weeks ago an advert came out about palm oil which struck outrage everywhere and led to a worldwide awareness of the destruction of palm oil farming.
 This being an issue I had been aware of for years I couldn’t help but wonder about avocados.
-I recalled the article stating something about deforestation to farm them, but still, I was never completely certain.
+I recalled the article stating something about deforestation from farming them , but still, I was never completely certain.

 On my recent visit to England, I had ordered avocado on toast from a restaurant and I have to say I felt rather guilty about doing so.
 After this I discovered myself becoming more and more annoyed as people took to the Internet to range about this long on-going palm oil issue.
 What angered me about this was the lack of talk of the issue with avocados.
 Although I possessed no right to be angry, right?
 True, because I had not until now undertaken the research.